paulerickson/myuw-help/README.md

     </myuw-help>
 ```

+### Trigger dialog manually

-Fire the `show-myuw-help` event on the `document` when you want the dialog to display (e.g. when your "help" button is clicked):
+If you aren't using the top bar button (via the `show-button` attribute), fire the `show-myuw-help` event on the `document` when you want the dialog to display (e.g. when your "help" button is clicked):

 ```js
 function showHelpDialog() {